 Just because you want to get away and preferably to somewhere that blows your mind doesn’t mean you have to look to distant exotic places.
 Why is it that we always have to go far to feel as if travel is worthwhile.
 When did you last explore your own country, let alone state?

 There are getaway packages as well, ranging from wellness to action.
-It’s funny that when I visited Lapland while I lived in Sweden I found out most Swedes have never done it themselves and seemed very disinclined towards it.
+It’s funny that when I visited Northern Finland in the winter while I lived in Sweden I found out most Swedes have never done it themselves and seemed very disinclined towards it.
 They rather go skiing in the Alps than in their own Swedish resorts.